 I was able to keep the recipe almost the same, only changing up a few ingredients.

 - I added a nice dose of cinnamon.
-Use a teaspoon extra if you really want to bring the cinnamon essence forward.
+If you really want to bring out the cinnamon essence, use a teaspoon extra.

-This recipe is extremely simple, with few ingredients.
-You may even already have on them all on hand!
+This recipe is extremely simple: It requires just 7 ingredients plus salt.
+You may even already have them all on hand!

 If you’re a lover of banana bread and buckwheat, you’re going to enjoy this bread immensely!

-And if you’ve never tried buckwheat flour, I suggest giving it a try for yourself to see if it’s a new must have flour to keep stocked in the pantry.
-Happy buckwheat loving my friends!
+If you’ve never tried buckwheat flour, I suggest giving it a try to see if it’s a new must-have flour for your pantry.
+Happy buckwheat-loving, my friends!

 Buckwheat Flour – Gluten-Free & Grain-Free

-Banana quick breads are so easy to make, and they’re affordable too!
-Take a look at these other banana bread recipes, you just may find a new favorite!
+Banana quick bread is so easy to make, and they’re affordable too!
+Take a look at these other banana bread recipes.
+You just may find a new favorite!

 - Vegan Banana Bread